-The National Institute of Health and Care Excellence (NICE) have published new or updated guidance for the month of March 2018.
-This month there are two guidelines that impact upon primary care.
+The National Institute of Health and Care Excellence (NICE) have published new or updated guidance for the month of March 2019.
+This month there is one guideline that impacts upon primary care.

 Action: Clinicians should be aware of this month's new guidance and implement any necessary changes to practice.